 Responses to family, domestic and sexual violence are provided informally in the community and formally through justice systems, and treatment and support services.

-The 2016 PSS found that there were differences in propensity to seek help, advice or support following partner violence depending on partner status and victim sex.
+The 2021–22 PSS found that there were differences in propensity to seek help, advice or support following partner violence depending on partner status and victim sex:

 Police responses

-Since 2011, the number of sexual assault victims recorded by police has increased each year (ABS 2022).
+Since 2011, the number of sexual assault victims recorded by police has increased each year.
 It is unclear whether this change reflects an increased incidence of sexual assault, an increased propensity to report sexual assault to police, increased reporting of historical crimes, or a combination of these factors.
-Of all 2021 police-recorded sexual assaults, 69% were reported to police within one year (ABS 2022).
+Of all 2022 police-recorded sexual assaults, 69% were reported to police within one year (ABS 2023d).

 Homelessness services